roshanrn/roshanrn.github.io/_pages/teaching.md

 ---

 ## Samsung Semiconductor (Bangalore, India)
-* Invited by Samsung Semiconductor India's Patent Worskhop to present my patent titled " Device and method for data replication in disaggregated distributed storage system" (2024)
+* Invited to Samsung Semiconductor India's Patent Worskhop to present my patent titled " Device and method for data replication in disaggregated distributed storage system" (2024)
 * Invited by Samsung Semiconductor HR to give a talk on "Campus to Corporate Life" to the incoming freshers.
 (2022)
 * Organised a talk on "Introduction to Distributed Systems" as a part of the freshers' training program in Samsung Semiconductor.
 (2021 and 2022)